International trade

 UN Trade and Development, UNCTADstat and the World Trade Organization.

-The quarter-on-quarter seasonally adjusted growth rate of services exports was estimated at 2% in Q4 2024.
-In Q3, it stood at 2.9%.
+As UNCTADstat data show, the quarter-on-quarter seasonally adjusted growth rate of services exports was estimated at -1.6% in Q1 2025, indicating a decrease in comparison to Q4 2024.

 UN Trade and Development, UNCTADstat and the World Trade Organization.